nodefortytwo/famelab/sites/all/modules/fb/README.txt

 Do  NOT contact  the  maintainer  with a question  that  can be  easily answered with a web search.
 You will not receive a reply.

-Branch: HEAD (version 3.x for Drupal 6.x)
+Branch: DRUPAL-6--3 (version 3.x for Drupal 6.x)

 This file is more current than online documentation.
 When in doubt, trust this file.
 Online documentation: http://drupal.org/node/195035, has more detail.